 When you rephrase a sentence, the most important thing is to preserve the original meaning.
 Think of it like rearranging furniture—you’re moving the pieces around, but the overall function of the room stays the same.
 This involves pinpointing the “actor” (the subject performing the action) and making sure the action itself remains clear.
 For example, “The cake was baked by my mom” becomes “My mom baked the cake.”
 The action (baking) and the actor (mom) are still crystal clear, just reorganized for a more direct impact.
 For more guidance on maintaining clarity and meaning during voice conversion, check out the Purdue OWL’s resources.

-Handle Complex Sentences
+Tips for Rewriting Complex Sentences

 Long, complex sentences can make the conversion process seem daunting.
 These sentences often have multiple clauses, each with its own actor and action.
 The key is to break them down into smaller, more manageable chunks.
 Identify the main action and actor in each part, then rebuild the sentence in active voice, piece by piece.
 As you rebuild, double-check that each component of the original meaning is present in your new, active sentence.
 Grammarly offers a helpful explanation of active and passive voice, especially useful when dealing with these more intricate sentences.
 Don’t be afraid to simplify!
 It’s always better to have two clear, active sentences than one convoluted passive one.